kishansagathiya/parachain-protocol/README.md

 All the work will happen on top of a relay block, we call it **relay parent**.
 Goal of determining when to start and conclude work relative to a specific relay-parent is common to most subsystems.
 Overseer acts as a heartbeat to the system and provides this relay-parent signal for all subsystems to do work relative to it.

+# What do I need to become a Validator?

+- Actually everything in parachain protocol (backing, availability, approval)

+- Since disputes are a rare occurence, we could do without it and prioritize it later.